An “Or” Question

 Far from the reality of that day, had other than a riot occurred, had the 2nd Amendment been employed with righteous intent, organization, and participation, the course of our country and in fact that of the world would have been forever altered.

-It is this very possibility those in governance considered unthinkable, that the Second Amendment reserves for the people, at the discretion of a so empowered majority, the right of rectification in pursuit of constitutional fidelity and avoidance of dissolution.
+It is this very possibility those in governance considered unthinkable that the Second Amendment reserves for the people, at the discretion of a so empowered majority, the duty of rectification in pursuit of constitutional fidelity and avoidance of dissolution.

 The basis for such statement finds purchase in the Heller decision of the U.S. Supreme Court.
 The following passages are from Justice Antonin Scalia, writing for the majority: